osvaldokalvaitir/css-flexbox/README.md

 # alt+L ou alt+O To open the server in Live Server
 ```

+Click to learn more about the tools used: [Live Server](https://github.com/osvaldokalvaitir/awesome/blob/main/src/code-editors/visual-studio-code/extensions/live-server.md).

 ## :memo: License

 This project is under the MIT license.
 See [LICENSE](/LICENSE) for more information.